 Which one should you take?

 This means that you should take the test that gives you the biggest competitive edge.
-The SAT might be “easier,” but it’s easier for everyone who takes it.
-The ACT might be “harder,” but it’s also just as hard for all the students who are taking it alongside you.
+To some, the SAT might be “easier,” but it’s easier for everyone who takes it.
+For others, the ACT might be “harder,” but it’s also just as hard for all the students who are taking it alongside you.
 The scale will come into play – if you can use that scale to your advantage, you’ll end up with the best college application possible.

 The short version: if you’re awesome at fast-paced assignments and can stay focused for long periods of time, you have a huge competitive edge on the ACT.
 You can use those skills to blow the other students taking the ACT out of the water.

 If you’re not so good at fast-paced assignments (if you prefer to take your time and think things through, or if you usually don’t finish your tests in school), the ACT will be a total nightmare.
 You should probably take the SAT instead.